-Note.- Objects of a height of 100 m (300 ft) or more above ground are normally regarded as obstacles.
+Note- Objects of a height of 100 m (300 ft) or more above ground are normally regarded as obstacles.

-17.9.3.2 When considered of importance to visual flight, prominent transmission lines and permanent cable car installations, which are obstacles, shall be shown.
+- 17.9.3.2 When considered of importance to visual flight, prominent transmission lines, permanent cable car installations and wind turbines, which are obstacles, shall be shown. - 17.9.4 Prohibited, restricted and danger areas

-17.9.4 Prohibited, restricted and danger areas Prohibited, restricted and danger areas shall be shown.
+Prohibited, restricted and danger areas shall be shown.

-17.9.5.1 Significant elements of the air traffic services system including, where practicable, control zones, aerodrome traffic zones, control areas, flight information regions and other airspaces in which VFR flights operate shall be shown together with the appropriate class of airspace.

-17.9.5.2 Where appropriate, the air defence identification zone (ADIZ) shall be shown and properly identified.
+- 17.9.5 Air traffic services system - 17.9.5.1 Significant elements of the air traffic services system including control zones, aerodrome traffic zones, control areas, flight information regions and other airspaces in which VFR flights operate shall be shown together with the appropriate class of airspace. - 17.9.5.2 Where appropriate, the air defence identification zone (ADIZ) shall be shown and properly identified.